 The year 2020 will be remembered for so many obvious reasons.
 One being the amount of DIY that took place in many homes throughout the country.
-With a blog titled thehomeslogg, it would leave no surprise our home was one of them.
+With a blog titled Thehomeslogg, it would leave no surprise our home was one of them.
 Yes!
 As a DIY enthusiast, I picked up my tools and slogged lockdown away.

-So can you paint tiles?
+Can you paint tiles?

 Yes, you most definitely can!
 Winner!
 Turns out there is paint on the market specifically for painting tiles.
 To my joy I could keep the bathroom tiles and paint them as there was nothing wrong with the porcelain squares.
 I just didn’t like the colour of them.

 Today’s blog post is my honest opinion on painting bathroom tiles.
 For my experiment I used the B&Q colour match service with vaslper paint.
 This is my humbled feed back.